kaliatech/website-kaliatech/content/blogposts/2022/20220311-webxr-tests.md

 It is possible to do live video streaming to WebXR.
 As mentioned in previous section, this is the primary service provided by Dreamcam for adult sites.
-Many consumer 360° cameras, like the Insta360, make it easy to do live streaming via sites like YouTube.
-However, when live streaming through YouTube (and similar), there will be a significant delay.
-I suspect 20-30 seconds minimum.
+Many consumer 360° cameras, like the Insta360, make it easy to do live streaming via services like YouTube.
+However, when livestreaming through YouTube (and similar), there will be a significant delay.
+I believe it's 20-30 seconds at a minimum.
 That kind-of takes the "live" out of live, IMO.

-I believe YouTube live streaming uses HLS, and most implementations of HLS will have a significant delay inherently.
+I believe YouTube livestreaming uses HLS, and most implementations of HLS will have a significant delay inherently.
 By default, HLS prioritizes reliability and scaling over latency.
 There is emerging standardization work to support lower latencies with HLS. i.e.

 - [Enabling Low-Latency HTTP Live Streaming (HLS) - Apple](https://developer.apple.com/documentation/http_live_streaming/enabling_low-latency_http_live_streaming_hls)

-The other common live streaming protocol is DASH, which I believe supports fMP4 with lower latencies.
+Another other common live streaming protocol is DASH, which I believe supports fMP4 with lower latencies.
 There are also newer formats like CMAF that are designed for lower-latency.
 More info:

 - [What is CMAF - Wowza](https://www.wowza.com/blog/what-is-cmaf)